ivanguravel/book-audiofy-cloud-native/README.md

 # book-audiofy-cloud-native

 This repository contains PoC which is illustrating the cloud-native way of audiofying text books.
-There are 2 main functionalities here:
+There are 3 main functionalities here:
 - add new book to the system;
+- observe existing books;
 - download book with audio.

 ![diagram](pictures/architecture.png "diagram")